 Fair Investigation.
 The College’s investigation was conducted fairly and objectively.

 Proof.
-The investigator obtained reasonable evidence or proof that the faculty member did engage in misconduct contrary to Board Policies, the College’s rules, regulations, and administrative policies and procedures, and state and federal laws.
+The investigator obtained reasonable evidence or proof that the faculty member did engage in misconduct contrary to Board Policies, the College’s rules, regulations, and administrative policies and procedures, and/or state and federal laws.

 Equal Treatment.
 The College has applied its rules, orders and penalties evenhandedly and without discrimination to all faculty members.